cmbrandt/cxx-fundamentals/2_gof_design_patterns.md

 * Visitor

 # Creational Patterns
-Ei diam eros verterem his, sit veri clita deleniti ei.
-Est an probo adhuc euripidis, alia vulputate mei ut.
-Sea at phaedrum laboramus, ea vim ipsum insolens mnesarchum, usu ex malis habemus.
-Soluta ridens causae ei sea, per porro postea inciderint ea, nisl debitis erroribus ea his.
+Creational design patterns focus on how objects are created, aiming to find appropriate ways to create objects based on the specific situation.
+The conventional approach to object creation can lead to design challenges or increased complexity.
+Creational design patterns address this issue by providing mechanisms to manage object creation in a controlled manner.

 ## Factory Method

 ### About:
-* Form: Class Pattern
+* Classification: Class Pattern
-* AKA:  Virtual Constructor, Factory Pattern, Virtual Factory, Creation Method
+* Also Known As:  Virtual Constructor, Factory Pattern, Virtual Factory, Creation Method

 ### Purpose:
 To provide an API for creating an object, where the factory method determines the exact class of the object that will be created